InfinityPhase/gameHints/README.md

 # gameHints
-A collection of game hints I have amassed
+A collection of game hints...